yyjtech/code-of-conduct/README.md

 ## 3\.
 Expected Behavior

 We have four main expecations for community behaviours that contribute to creating a welcoming and thriving community.
-These are goals and aspirations to help drive us beyond just what is "ok" or "legal" and towards what is actively making our community a more welcoming place.
+These are goals and aspirations to help drive us beyond just what is "ban worthy" or "legal" and towards what is actively making our community a more welcoming place.
+Often, it's not necessarily __what__ we're saying that is creating friction, but __how__ what we are saying is being received by the other person.

 > Behave as if you were at a professional event

-Although we are on the internet - and perhaps even more importantly _because_ we are on the internet where tone is extra challenging to read - choosing our words carefully and conducting yourself as a professional is important.
-If you're not sure if what you're about to say is professional, try imagining someone in your family or friend group who's got your back, but holds you to high standards - whether that be your grandma, your cousin, our best friend or your mom - would they be cheering on what you're about to say, or would they be disappointed in your level of professionalism?
+Although we are on the internet - and perhaps even more importantly _because_ we are on the internet where tone is extremely challenging to read - choosing our words carefully and conducting yourself as a professional is important.
+Not sure if what you're about to say is professional?
+Try imagining someone in your family or friend group who's got your back, but holds you to high standards - whether that be your grandma, your cousin, our best friend or your mom - would they be cheering on what you're about to say, or would they be disappointed in your level of professionalism?

 > Use kindness to build community

-This doesn't mean we don't hold each other to high standards for behaviour, but it does mean we call each other out or in on things we are uncomfortable with in a way that is grounded in empathy and respect - even if we don't feel like we ourselves were respected in that moment.
+This doesn't mean we don't hold each other to high standards for behaviour, but it does mean we call each other in (or out, if necessary) on things we are uncomfortable with in a way that is grounded in empathy and respect - even if we don't feel like we ourselves were respected in that moment.

 > Be curious to hear about the other person’s perspective

 Remember not to assume your experience is the default - make space for others to have different life experiences than you.
-Also remember to double check that you understand the motivations behind what they have to share.
-When in doubt: repeat back what you think you're hearing, and ask why the topic matters to them.
-Often, it's not necessarily what we're saying that is not keeping the conversation open, but how we are saying it.
 One litmus test for how you are framing something is going to read as having implicit bias is to check against these three questions:
 * *First: is this true* is what you're about to say something that is a fact, or a perspective that you hold where you can acknolwedge that others may hold different ones?
 Is there a way to explicitly acknolwedge that you're open to other perpsectives in how you're responding; will this read as a "yes and", or a "no because"?
 * *Second: Is this missing something* are you encouraging all possibilities, or just the ones that come most readily to you and your life experience?
 What questions might you ask the other folks in the conversation to understand their experiences or motivations better?
 * *Third: is this just* is this supporting the inclusion and equality of minority members of our community, or reinforcing barriers for those groups?
 This can be quite nuanced, but being explicit about who and how we want to advocate for each other, and why it matters to us, is always a great reminder.

+Take the time to understand the motivations behind what the other person has share, rather than drawing your own conclusions.
+When in doubt: repeat back what you think you're hearing, and ask why the topic matters to them.

 > We all have to help to foster safer and braver spaces

 Different opinions are welcome in YYJ Tech, but context matters greatly.
-Please do your best to read the room and not derail the purpose(s) of the channels you are in, and respect the boundaries of others if they call you out on your behaviour.
+Please do your best to read the room and not derail the purpose(s) of the channels you are in, and respect the boundaries of others if they ask something of you.

 Figuring out how to include someone who does not have the same experience as you is not easy, and if we succeed in being a welcoming place that will mean we are interacting with many more people with many diverse experiences.
 Don't be afraid to try, but be open to feedback and don't take offense if someone asks you to do something differently to include them.
 Work together to find a way to make it possible.